imissyouso/textmagic-rest-java/docs/TextMagicApi.md

 <a name="getFavourites"></a>
 # **getFavourites**
-> GetFavouritesResponse getFavourites(page, limit, query)
+> GetFavouritesPaginatedResponse getFavourites(page, limit, query)

 Get favorite contacts and lists.